MohamedSabith97/Functional-Doc_HRM/New_Format.md

     - Travel Arrangements is Applicable for who on accommodate in lodging.

+      In case of the customer required Travel Arrangements by Arco. then Arco organize the Travel Arrangements for Employees.

     - Travel Arrangements is not applicable for who do not accommadate in Lodging.
-Otherwise this stage skippen and moved to Waiting for Travel stage.
+Otherwise this stage skipped and moved to **"Waiting for Travel"** stage.

-      In case of the customer required Travel Arrangements by Arco. then Arco organize the Travel Arrangements for Employees.

       - *In The Action field is following to,*